vnae-lab/VNAE-Adaptive-Dose-Coordination/README.md

 ## Implementation

-The simulation is implemented in **R**, with all asymmetry parameters and initial conditions explicitly defined to emphasize interpretability and reproducibility.
+The simulation is implemented in **R, Julia, Python,and Matlab **, with all asymmetry parameters and initial conditions explicitly defined to emphasize interpretability and reproducibility.

 ---